 Each year, advocates must submit requests to state governors.
 Each state has its own unique process.
 (The same is true for the national proclamation from the president – which we’ve received three years in a row!)

 Blue Star States kicked off in 2013.
 Each year we engage advocates across the US.
-So far 90% of the states have recognized March as Colorectal Cancer Awareness Month – let’s keep it going!
+In March 2017, nearly 300 advocates participated and 47 states recognized March as Colorectal Cancer Awareness Month!

 Each state has its own unique process for submitting proclamation requests.
 Don’t worry though – we did the research for you.